dotnet/docs-maui/docs/ios/device-provisioning/index.md

 There are two approaches to provisioning your iOS device:

 - **Automatically**.
 Signing identities, app IDs, and provisioning profiles will be automatically created and managed by Visual Studio.
 This is the recommended approach for provisioning an iOS device.
 For more information, see [Automatic provisioning](automatic-provisioning.md).
 - **Manually**.
-Signing identities, app IDs, and provisioning profiles will be created and managed via your [Apple Developer Account](https://developer.apple.com/account).
+Signing identities, app IDs, and provisioning profiles will be created and managed in the [Apple Developer portal](https://developer.apple.com/account).
 For more information, see [Manual provisioning](manual-provisioning.md).

 ## Provisioning for application services